Phantasus/Cuis-Smalltalk-Magma/Journal.md

 authors at the end of the file.

+# 8. May 2021 (jpb)

+In the morning I extracted the `Ma-Collections` package and smashed again the different categories mostly into one collections package, as I found the distinction in private, number, dictionaries or canonicalization collections not helpful.
+Maybe a distinction of abstract, ordered, weak, unordered, etc. like Cuis does it is more helpful.
+Atleast now the hierarchy is better visible in the class pane of the system browser.

+Added the ma collections package as a dependency for the server-client-core, could be in theory moved to the server.
+I'm unsure about the connection.

+Now the deleted classes which were present in the `Magma-Server` package need to be added again, as they depended on classes in the collections package.
+Which seems to hold the datastructures which are actually serialized to "disk" by the server.

 # 7. May 2021 (jpb)

 Today I extracted the client and server into packages.
 I harshly